Write a Smart Contract

 In this guide we're going to create a simple smart contract that will allow us to store a string in the blockchain.
-We'll be using a Web IDE to write, and deploy our smart contract to the EOS Testnet.
+This will teach you some of the basics of smart contract development on the EOS network.

 You can think of a Smart Contract like a function that runs on the blockchain.
 It must be deterministic, meaning that it will always produce the same output given the same input.
 This is required so that all nodes on the network can agree on the output of the function.